torch-core/tolk-auth/README.md

 # 🚀 Integration Guide

-To integrate the Role Authority module into your TON contract:
+To integrate the Role Authority system into your TON contract:

 1. Copy the [role-authority folder](https://github.com/ipromise2324/tolk-auth/tree/main/contracts/role-authority) into your contract directory.